 @import "~bootstrap/scss/reboot";

-Now we can use the grid in our components:
+Now you can use the grid in your components:

 <div class="container">